Hurricane Ian Updates From The Town of Fort Myers Beach

 Upon passing the electrical and plumbing inspections, Florida Power & Light (FPL) will be notified to activate electrical service to the temporary power pole.

-Prior year resident parking passes will be honored.
-Residents who no longer have a prior year parking pass will be able to receive a new one.
-Residents who need a new parking pass can come to Town Hall temporary complex at 2545 Estero Boulevard to receive new pass.
+Residents who need a new parking pass can come to Town Hall temporary complex at 2525 Estero Boulevard to receive new pass.
 Monday-Friday, 8:30 a.m. to 4:30 p.m.

 Cost: Residential – $25; Business – $50 (tax included)